mjdrushton/atsim-potentials/docs/potentials/eam_tabulation.rst

 Embedded Atom Method (EAM) Tabulation
 =====================================

-An EAM model is defined by constructing instances of  :class:`atomsscripts.potentials.EAMPotential` describing each species within the model. :class:`.EAMPotential` encapsulates the density and embedding functions specific to each species' many bodied interactions.
-In addition the purely pairwise interactions within the EAM are defined using a list of :class:`atomsscripts.potentials.Potential` objects.
+An EAM model is defined by constructing instances of  :class:`atsim_potentials.EAMPotential` describing each species within the model. :class:`.EAMPotential` encapsulates the density and embedding functions specific to each species' many bodied interactions.
+In addition the purely pairwise interactions within the EAM are defined using a list of :class:`atsim_potentials.Potential` objects.

-Once the EAM model has been described in terms of  :class:`EAMPotential <atomsscripts.potentials.EAMPotential>` and :class:`Potential <atomsscripts.potentials.Potential>` objects it can be tabulated for specific simulation codes.
-In addition to the differences in table files expected by different simulation codes, there are several variations on the embedded atom method, in order to support this variety, the :mod:`atomsscripts.potentials` module contains several tabulation functions:
+Once the EAM model has been described in terms of  :class:`EAMPotential <atsim_potentials.EAMPotential>` and :class:`Potential <atsim_potentials.Potential>` objects it can be tabulated for specific simulation codes.
+In addition to the differences in table files expected by different simulation codes, there are several variations on the embedded atom method, in order to support this variety, the :mod:`atsim_potentials` module contains several tabulation functions:

 =========================================  ===========  ===============  =================================================================
 Function                                   File-Format  Simulation Code  Example